willbrasic/UCI_Adult_Prediction/README.md

   - [Training](#training)
   - [Results](#results)

-## Features

-The key features of my project are as follows:

-- Neural network using PyTorch
-- Logistic regression, random forest, and catboost using sklearn

 ## Getting Started

-Provide instructions on how to get your project up and running on a user's local machine.
+Below are some instructions on how to get the project up and running.

 ### Prerequisites